-(Mountain, Mediterranean, and Oceanic).
-The “foehn” (warm dry wind), the local precipitations, and the long warm fall enables the optimum and over (late harvest) maturity of the Manseng grapes.
-Harvests spread over the months of October to December.
-Demaine Bellegarde dates from the 18th century, and was acquired by Gratien Labasse in 1920.
-Pascal took over the estate in 1985 and started to vinify and bottle at the estate after he built his cellar in 1986.
-The estate now harvests, vinifies, and bottles 100% of his production consisting of Jurancon and Jurancon Sec.
-It spreads over 38 acres and is planted with mainly Petit Manseng – with a little Gros Manseng, and Camaralet.
-Pascal, with the help of his wife and 2 now grown children, manage the estate organically.
-Every cuvee is handcrafted with vinifications mostly in barrels (new and used depending of the cuvees).
+Gratien Labasse acquired the 18th century Domaine Bellegarde in 1920.
+Pascal took over in 1985 and started to vinify and bottle at the estate after he added a cellar in 1986.
+Domaine Bellegarde now harvests, vinifies, and bottles 100% of its production, consisting of Jurançon and Jurançon Sec.
+Its 38 acres are planted mainly to Petit Manseng, with a little Gros Manseng and Camaralet.
+Pascal, with the help of his wife and 2 now grown children, manages the estate organically.
+Harvests occur as needed between October and December, and every cuvée is vinified mostly in new and used barrels.

 Wines from Domaine Bellegarde